rootwork/GET/README.md

 **Consider [sponsoring rootwork](https://github.com/sponsors/rootwork), GET's developer, and have your name or logo included here!**

-Premail is built on all sorts of open-source code.
+GET is built on all sorts of open-source code.
 Our appreciation to all of these fine projects:

 ## 📑 Built with